camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### How to get there

-This builds on top of the [AWS Setup](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md) and assumes that the S3 bucket was automatically created as part of the Terraform execution.
+This builds on top of the [AWS setup](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md) and assumes the S3 bucket was automatically created as part of the Terraform execution.

 :::info

-The procedure works for other cloud providers and bare metal the same.
-You have to adjust the AWS S3 specific part depending on your chosen backup source for Elasticsearch.
-Make sure to conduct the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshot-restore.html) on snapshot and restore to learn more about it and specifically the [different supported types](https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshots-register-repository.html#ess-repo-types) by Elasticsearch.
+The procedure works for other cloud providers and bare metal.
+You have to adjust the AWS S3-specific part depending on your chosen backup source for Elasticsearch.
+Consult the [Elasticsearch documentation on snapshot and restore](https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshot-restore.html) to learn more about this, and specifically the [different supported types](https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshots-register-repository.html#ess-repo-types) by Elasticsearch.

 :::

 1. Determine the S3 bucket name by retrieving it via Terraform.
-Go to `aws/dual-region/terraform` within the repository and retrieve the bucket name from the Terraform state.
+Go to `aws/dual-region/terraform` within the repository and retrieve the bucket name from the Terraform state:

 ```bash
 export S3_BUCKET_NAME=$(terraform output -raw s3_bucket_name)
 ```

-2. Configure Elasticsearch backup endpoint in the surviving namespace `CAMUNDA_NAMESPACE_SURVIVING`
+2. Configure Elasticsearch backup endpoint in the surviving namespace `CAMUNDA_NAMESPACE_SURVIVING`:

 ```bash
 ELASTIC_POD=$(kubectl --context $CLUSTER_SURVIVING get pod --selector=app\.kubernetes\.io/name=elasticsearch -o jsonpath='{.items[0].metadata.name}' -n $CAMUNDA_NAMESPACE_SURVIVING)